It’s going to be difficult.

 Matt Cutts later clarified that this stance was for spammy and low-quality guest posting.

-If you engage in high-quality guest posting, it’s still a good strategy.
+If you engage in high-quality guest posting, it’s still an excellent strategy.

-Are you motivated, but not quite sure exactly how to launch your guest blogging campaign?
+Are you motivated, but not quite sure exactly how to become a guest blogger?

 5 benefits of guest blogging

 Before we look into the exact steps to launching a guest blogging campaign, let’s have a look at its 5 major benefits.